videogame-archive/romhack-archive/docs/contributor-guide.md

 ## Applying Patches

 When applying multiple patches, use the following sorting priorities:
-1. Patches that require a certain order to be fully functional must use this order (ex. if changes from Retouch X are overwritten by Overhaul Y, use the order: Overhaul Y, Retouch X).
+1. Patches that require a certain order to be fully functional must use this order. *Examples: If changes from Retouch X are overwritten by Overhaul Y, use the order: Overhaul Y, Retouch X*
-2. Patches with different category labels are sorted by the order in the category table (ex.
-Themed A, Fix D, EasyType C, Tweak B).
+2. Patches with different category labels are sorted by the order in the category table. *Examples: Themed A, Fix D, EasyType C, Tweak B*
-3. Patches with the same category labels are sorted alphabetically based on the hack names (ex.
-Fix A, Fix B).
+3. Patches with the same category labels are sorted alphabetically based on the hack names. *Examples: Fix A, Fix B*

 ## Romhack Rom Filename Naming Convention